-A versatility horse should perform all four disciplines with willingness and correctness.
-The horse and rider will show the a difference in way of going between the western pleasure and hunter under saddle disciplines, and will be easily transitioned from one discipline to the next.
+A Versatility horse should perform all four disciplines with willingness and correctness.
+The horse and rider show the difference in way of going between the Western Pleasure and Hunter Under Saddle disciplines, and transition easily from one discipline to the next.

-1. Refer to Western Tack and Attire, and Hunter Tack and Attire

-2. Tack and attire prohibited for each of the classes shown independently, is also prohibited in Versatility.
+- 1. Refer to Western Tack and Attire, and Hunter Tack and Attire. - 2.
+Tack and attire prohibited for each of the classes shown independently, are also prohibited in Versatility.